 What does Italy's Berlusconi like about Trump?
 His wife

 Four-time former Italian Prime Minister Silvio Berlusconi, who portrays himself as a charming ladies' man, said on Friday that what he likes most about U.S. President Donald Trump is his wife, Melania.
-Berlusconi, 80, has returned to the political spotlight this week as he campaigns for his Forza Italia party ahead of municipal election run-offs on Sunday, which he hopes will revive his political fortunes.
+First Lady Melania Trump stands next to U.S. President Donald Trump as they host members of the congress and their families during a congressional picnic event at the White House in Washington, U.S., June 22, 2017.

 Discussions